bob-clawd/engrammcp/README.md

 - memory_store_mediumterm: Use for personal and work-related information that may evolve over time (preferences, hobbies, working style, favorite tools, music taste).
 - memory_store_shortterm: Use for work-related context that helps resume progress in future sessions (completed tasks, checkpoints, important findings).
 - memory_store: Use for custom memory sections.

+### Consolidation

+- memory_consolidate: Never use this tool unless the user explicitly asks you to.